WhiskyTangoFawks/LunarFalloutPlus/README.md

     Not following this step will result in the alternate skins for these items being very low res.
 3. The `Difficulty and Customisation` section in Mod Organizer - for people who want to tweak thing a little.
     * `Lucky 7 - Hardcore Start`: You get 7 points to spend at start instead of the regular 24, and get an extra perk point every 7 levels.
 For players who want a real challenge.
-    * `Classic Holstered Weapons` : Recommended to enable it, seems fine for most users but in rare cases some users have had problems with the game freezing during combat using it, so it's in the optional section.
-    * `Bullets Counted Reloaded` Also rarely seems to cause combat freezes for some users- disable if you have problems.
-    * `Abandoned Hub` : A mod that gives you a cheaty underground hub settlement, connected to fast travel points scattered throughout the world
     * `Fast Start - Skip Pre-War Sanctuary` Optional mod that allows you to skip the pre-war prologue
     * `Uneducated Shooter`: Recommended to only enable this after character creation, as it is known to cause a game freeze during new games.
+Default setup disables leaning, and just includes the improved hit box.
     * `120FPS No VSYNC` : If you run a high refresh rate monitor with GSync/FreeSync, this will disable vsync, and cap the framerate at 120.
-    * `Nvidia Reflex Support` and `Nvidia Weapon Debris Crash Fix` - users with nvidia graphics cards should enable these, users with AMD graphics cards can ignore them
+    * `Nvidia Reflex Support` and `Nvidia Weapon Debris Crash Fix` - users with nvidia graphics cards should enable these, users with AMD graphics cards can ignore them.
 4. Field of View (FOV)
     It is recommended to leave the FoV vanilla.
 If you have to change it, use BethINI or edit the ini manually.
 The setting can be found under Details.
 Setting the FoV higher than 90 has been known to cause weird visual issues with armor mods in the list.
 Do not use the game console to change the FOV, it will not work.